Bishop Bridge, Norwich: History

-The gate was attacked by rebels during Kett's Rebellion in 1549 despite being rampired with earth; rebels pulled the bars off its gates and entered the city before burning them.
-Kett's gunners hit the gate with cannonballs, leading a large part of the gate's wall and tower to be demolished.
-Its stonework was repaired as was the rest of the gate following the rebellion, using wood from Whitefriars Bridge.
-During the English Civil War, Bishop Bridge Gate was again blocked up with earth alongside the St Augustine's and Conisford gates of the city.

 By the early 18th century, a sketch by John Kirkpatrick depicted houses adjoining the gate on both its right and left sides.
 In 1790, the structure underwent an examination, recorded in the Tonnage Books, which determined that the gatehouse had caused serious weakness to the bridge.
 This involved damage to the first arch which had a large fissure, and the centre arches were also damaged.
 The entire structure was additionally leaning to the north, with cracks that had previously been secured with iron anchors having reopened.
 The width of the gate was also an issue.
 As a result, the gatehouse was demolished in October or November 1791, and the bridge was repaired.